Claustrum: Connections

-Despite this long history of reports on the claustrum, descriptions of its overall connectivity have been sparse.
-However, recent work has suggested that this mysterious structure is present in all mammals, with extensive connections to cortical and subcortical regions.
+An early summary of reports from the 20th century emphasized cortical inputs and outputs.
+However, later work has suggested the claustrum has extensive connections to cortical and subcortical regions.
 More specifically, electrophysiological studies show extensive connections to thalamic nuclei and the basal ganglia, while isotopological reports have linked the claustrum with the prefrontal, frontal, parietal, temporal and occipital cortices.
 Additional studies have also looked at the relationship of the claustrum to well-described subcortical white matter tracts.
 Structures such as the corona radiata, occipitofrontal fasciculus and uncinate fasciculus project to the claustrum from frontal, pericentral, parietal and occipital regions.
 Reciprocal connections also exist with motor, somatosensory, auditory and visual cortical regions.
 Altogether, these findings leave the claustrum as the most highly connected structure per regional volume in the brain and suggest that it may serve as a hub to coordinate activity of cerebral circuits.
 Even with this extensive connectivity, most projections to and from the claustrum are ipsilateral (although there are still contralateral projections), and little evidence exists to describe its afferent or efferent connections with the brainstem and spinal cord.
 In summary, the cortical and subcortical connectivity of the claustrum implies that it is most involved with processing sensory information, as well as the physical and emotional state of an animal.